Background pattern

 This information is intended solely for healthcare professionals:

-Reconstitute BOCOUTURE before use with sodium chloride 9 mg/ml (0.9%) injectable solution.
+BOCOUTURE is reconstituted before use with sodium chloride 9 mg/ml (0.9%) solution for injection.

-BOCOUTURE can only be applied for the intended use, to treat a single patient, and for a single session.
+BOCOUTURE can only be applied for the intended use, to treat a single patient and for one session.

-It is recommended to carry out the reconstitution of the vial and the preparation of the syringe on paper towels with plastic coating to collect any possible spillage.
-With a syringe, extract an adequate amount of sodium chloride solution.
-It is recommended to use a short-bevel needle of caliber 20-27 G (gauges) for reconstitution.
-After vertical insertion of the needle through the rubber stopper, inject the solvent carefully into the vial to avoid foam formation.
+It is recommended to carry out the reconstitution of the vial and the preparation of the syringe on paper towels with a plastic coating to collect any possible spilled material.
+With a syringe, an adequate amount of sodium chloride solution is extracted.
+A short-bevel needle of 20-27 G (gauges) is recommended for reconstitution.
+After the vertical insertion of the needle through the rubber stopper, the solvent is carefully injected into the vial in order to avoid foam formation.
 The vial must be discarded if the vacuum does not aspirate the solvent into the vial.
-Remove the syringe from the vial and mix BOCOUTURE with the solvent by gently removing and inverting/volting the vial, do not shake vigorously.
-If necessary, the needle used for reconstitution must remain in the vial and the required amount of solution must be extracted with a new sterile syringe suitable for injection.
+Remove the syringe from the vial and mix BOCOUTURE with the solvent by gently shaking and inverting/turning the vial, do not shake vigorously.
+If necessary, the needle used for reconstitution should remain in the vial and the required amount of solution should be extracted with a new sterile needle suitable for injection.

-Reconstituted BOCOUTURE is a transparent and colorless solution.
+Reconstituted BOCOUTURE is a clear and colorless solution.

-Do not use BOCOUTURE if the reconstituted solution (prepared according to the instructions above) has a turbid appearance or contains flocculated material or particles.
+BOCOUTURE should not be used if the reconstituted solution (prepared according to the above instructions) has a cloudy appearance or if it contains flocculated material or particles.

 (in units per 0.1 ml)